-All English 1301 instructors will assign a research project with shared parameters that will be graded by a common rubric.
+All English 1302 instructors will assign a research project with shared parameters that will be graded by a common rubric.
 The project will include both a written product and a presentation.
-To meet core objectives, students will accurately evaluate, compare, and integrate at least three secondary sources; cite sources correctly and appropriately using MLA documentation style; and work together to improve the product through shared data collection, peer review, and self and team-member analysis.
+To meet core objectives, students will accurately evaluate, compare, and integrate at least 5 primary and/or secondary sources; cite sources correctly and appropriately using MLA documentation style; and work together to improve the product through shared data collection, peer review, and self and team member analysis.